duckdb/duckdb-web/docs/dev/profiling.md

 ## Detailed Profiling

 When the `profiling_mode` is set to `detailed`, an extra set of metrics are enabled, which are only available in the `QUERY_ROOT` node.
 These include [`OPTIMIZER`](#optimizer-metrics), [`PLANNER`](#planner-metrics), and [`PHYSICAL_PLANNER`](#physical-planner-metrics) metrics.
 They are measured in seconds and returned as a `double`.
 It is possible to toggle each of these additional metrics individually.

 ### Optimizer Metrics

 At the `QUERY_ROOT` node, there are metrics that measure the time taken by each [optimizer]({% link docs/internals/overview.md %}#optimizer).
 These metrics are only available when the specific optimizer is enabled.
 The available optimizations can be queried using the [`duckdb_optimizers() table function`]({% link docs/sql/meta/duckdb_table_functions.md %}#duckdb_optimizers).

-Each optimizer has a corresponding metric that follows the template: `OPTIMIZER_<OPTIMIZER_NAME>`.
+Each optimizer has a corresponding metric that follows the template: `OPTIMIZER_⟨OPTIMIZER_NAME⟩`.
 For example, the `OPTIMIZER_JOIN_ORDER` metric corresponds to the `JOIN_ORDER` optimizer.

 Additionally, the following metrics are available to support the optimizer metrics:

 * `ALL_OPTIMIZERS`: Enables all optimizer metrics and measures the time the optimizer parent node takes.
 * `CUMMULATIVE_OPTIMIZER_TIMING`: The cumulative sum of all optimizer metrics.
 It is usable without turning on all optimizer metrics.

 ### Planner Metrics

 The planner is responsible for generating the logical plan.
 Currently, DuckDB measures two metrics in the planner:

 * `PLANNER`: The time to generate the logical plan from the parsed SQL nodes.
 * `PLANNER_BINDING`: The time taken to bind the logical plan.